inesp/inesp.github.io/_posts/2019-07-29-consistent-hashing.md

 Moving of `keys` is always done to the new server or from a removed server, never between existing servers.

 We are also not storing any information in any kind of a global directory.
-Our partitions are completely independent from each other.
+Our partitions are completely independent of each other.

 ## Gotchas